 ISAs are free of income tax and capital gains tax.
 There are maximum investment limits which apply for each tax year but, over several years, large investments can be built up.
-The ISA can be in stocks and shares or cash but most ISA providers invest solely in stocks and shares.
-Banks and building societies provide cash ISAs.

-Individual Savings Accounts

-2013/14

-Overall investment limit £11,520

-Comprising - cash up to £5,760 max

-- balance in stocks and shares Overall £11,520 max.
+From 1 July 2014 ISAs are reformed into a simpler product, the New ISA (NISA) and all ISAs will become NISAs.
+Savers will be able to subscribe the full amount into a cash NISA if they choose to.
+They will also be able to transfer amounts between stocks and shares NISAs and cash NISAs.

+Individual Savings Accounts From 6 April 2014 to 30 June 2014 From 1 July 2014 to 5 April 2015 Overall investment li mit £11,880 £15,000 Comprising - cash up to £5,940 max Not applicable - balance in stocks and shares Overall £11,880 max Not applicable